msuhanov/regf/Windows registry file format specification.md

 74|2|Class name length||In bytes
 76|...|Key name string||ASCII string or UTF-16LE string

-Starting from Windows Vista, Windows Server 2003 SP2, and Windows XP SP3, the *Largest subkey name length* field has been split into 4 fields:
+Starting from Windows Vista, Windows Server 2003 SP2, and Windows XP SP3, the *Largest subkey name length* field has been split into 4 fields (the offsets below are relative from the beginning of the old *Largest subkey name length* field):

 Offset (bits)|Length (bits)|Field|Description
 ---|---|---|---